smyrman/gitsy/README.rst

 Gitsy is a simple and stupid backup and synchronization tool on top of Git.
-It allows you to push and pull multiple repositories between a local and a remote host, or between two local hosts; it will automatically add and commit all changes to all tracked repositories before each push.
+It allows you to push and pull multiple repositories between a local and a remote host, or between two local hosts.
+It will automatically add and commit all changes to all tracked repositories before each push.

 *WARNING*: This script was created for my own private usage, but it might be of